MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 Learn more at [Understanding prebuilt solution available for integrating SAP with Power Platform](solutions.md).

-## What value will SAP Integration add?
+## What value will SAP integration add?

 SAP integration with Power Platform will help your organization achieve the following capabilities: